Little House on the Prairie: Stage adaptation

 A musical version of the Little House books premiered at the Guthrie Theater, Minnesota on July 26, 2008.
 The musical has music by Rachel Portman and lyrics by Donna DiNovelli and is directed by Francesca Zambello with choreography by Michele Lynch.
 The cast includes Melissa Gilbert as "Ma".
 The musical began a US national tour in October 2009.

 Documentary

-Little House on the Prairie: The Legacy of Laura Ingalls Wilder is a one-hour documentary film that looks at the life of Wilder.
+Little House on the Prairie: The Legacy of Laura Ingalls Wilder is a 2015 one-hour documentary film that looks at the life of Wilder.
 Wilder's story as a writer, wife, and mother is explored through interviews with scholars and historians, archival photography, paintings by frontier artists, and dramatic reenactments.

+In 2020, PBS released an American Masters episode titled "Laura Ingalls Wilder: Prairie to Page."